 Simultaneously, we have successfully addressed the poverty-stricken community of Montreal, Canada.
 Through "Food for All", a project driven to provide food for the homeless and hungry, MEDLIFE Concordia partners with volunteering restaurants to support these individuals.
 MEDLIFE Concordia and its volunteers would assemble food packages comprising of a healthy meal, utensils, water, and when possible, a hearty dessert.
 As a group, everyone would walk through the downtown streets of downtown Montreal and deliver to the homeless and hungry.
 Additionally, we would make an effort to spend a few minutes having a conversation with the indigent individuals, hearing of ways we can provide more help, and sometimes give them a few laughs.

 About the Millennium Fellow

-Ali Farhat, a Canadian of Lebanese descent, grew up in Montreal and always had a passion for science.
-He is currently majoring in Biology at Concordia University to eventually pursue a career in medicine.
-Ali likes helping others and wishes someday to have the chance to save people's lives.
+I'm Canadian of Lebanese descent.
+I grew up in Montreal and always had a passion for science.
+I'm currently doing a major in Biology at Concordia University to eventually pursue a career in medicine.
+I like helping others and I wish someday I will have the chance to save people's lives